Knock out the last few items—payments, utilities, insurance, and move-in forms—so keys and access are ready on day one.

 It is the owner’s responsibility to complete any repairs that impact a tenant’s ability to use any part of the living space.
 Hometown Management is retained by the owner to manage the property—we do not have ownership of the home.
 While we may offer recommendations or guidance, all final decisions rest with the property owner.

-We are hired by the property owner to collect rent, coordinate maintenance, and enforce the lease agreement on behalf of both parties.
+We are hired by the property owner to collect rent, help with maintenance, and enforce the lease agreement on behalf of both parties.
 We do not warranty the condition of any home.
 As a resident, you should expect that occasional issues may arise.
 We aim to respond to all maintenance requests as quickly and efficiently as possible.

 Residents are required to follow the lease, pay rent on time, and maintain the home during the lease term.
 You are expected to keep the home clean and in good condition.
 Please report any issues promptly—don’t wait until a small issue becomes a big problem.